 The Colorado Department of Education has partnered with two federally-funded family organizations in supporting these actions:

-Several CDE initiatives are working with RtI/PBIS and Exceptional Student Services Unit on this component, including Dropout Prevention and School Engagement; Language, Culture, and Equity; Office of Federal Program Administration; and Early Childhood Initiatives.
+Several CDE initiatives are working with RtI/PBIS and Exceptional Student Services Unit on this component, including Dropout Prevention and School Engagement; Office of English Language Development; Office of Federal Program Administration; and Early Childhood Initiatives.

 - The most recent family-school partnership training included a diverse audience, with 80 attendees who represented 15 different roles including families, family liaisons, building principals, and teachers.
 The SPDG partners, CPIRC, PEAK Parent Center, and Denver Metro Community Parent Resource Center shared in the presentations and discussion.